pygame/pygame/docs/reST/ref/surface.rst

    .. method:: get_view

-      | :sl:`return a view of a surface's pixel data.`
+      | :sl:`return a buffer view of the Surface's pixels.`
-      | :sg:`get_view(kind='2') -> <view>`
+      | :sg:`get_view(<kind>='2') -> BufferProxy`

-      Return an object which exposes a surface's internal pixel buffer to a NumPy array.
-For now a custom object with an array struct interface is returned.
-A Python memoryview may be returned in the future.
-The buffer is writeable.
+      Return an object which exports a surface's internal pixel buffer as a C level array struct, Python level array interface or a C level buffer interface.
+The pixel buffer is writeable.
+The new buffer protocol is supported for Python 2.6 and up in CPython.
+The old buffer protocol is also supported for Python 2.x.
+The old buffer data is in one segment for kind '0', multi-segment for other buffer view kinds.

-      The kind argument is the length 1 string '2', '3', 'r', 'g', 'b', or 'a'.
+      The kind argument is the length 1 string '0', '1', '2', '3',
-      The letters are case insensitive; 'A' will work as well.
+      'r', 'g', 'b', or 'a'.
+The letters are case insensitive;
+      'A' will work as well.
 The argument can be either a Unicode or byte (char) string.
 The default is '2'.

+      '0' returns a contiguous unstructured bytes view.
+No surface shape information is given.
+A ValueError is raised if the surface's pixels are discontinuous.

+      '1' returns a (surface-width * surface-height) array of continuous pixels.
+A ValueError is raised if the surface pixels are discontinuous.

-      A kind '2' view is a (surface-width, surface-height) array of raw pixels.
+      '2' returns a (surface-width, surface-height) array of raw pixels.
       The pixels are surface bytesized unsigned integers.
 The pixel format is surface specific.
 The 3 byte unsigned integers of 24 bit surfaces are unlikely accepted by anything other than other Pygame functions.

-      '3' returns a (surface-width, surface-height, 3) view of ``RGB`` color components.
+      '3' returns a (surface-width, surface-height, 3) array of ``RGB`` color components.
 Each of the red, green, and blue components are unsigned bytes.
 Only 24-bit and 32-bit surfaces are supported.
 The color components must be in either ``RGB`` or ``BGR`` order within the pixel.